bloomberg/chromium.bb/src/docs/security/faq.md

 ## How does key pinning interact with local proxies and filters?

-To enable certificate chain validation, Chrome has access to two stores of trust
-anchors: certificates that are empowered as issuers.
+To enable certificate chain validation, Chrome has access to two stores of trust anchors (i.e. certificates that are empowered as issuers).
 One trust anchor store is the system or public trust anchor store, and the other other is the local or private trust anchor store.
 The public store is provided as part of the operating system, and intended to authenticate public internet servers.
 The private store contains certificates installed by the user or the administrator of the client machine.
 Private intranet servers should authenticate themselves with certificates issued by a private trust anchor.